PHYSICAL AND CHEMICAL METHODS FOR HERITAGE INVESTIGATION WITH LABORATORY - 2

 VENEZIA

-This course is offered during the second semester of the first year, and is a core (i.e. required) for all second year students.
+Module 2 of the course is offered during the second semester of the first year, and is a core (i.e. required) for all second year students.
 The coarse is designed to discuss the most popular experimental techniques that can be (and indeed are) exploited in the realm of Cultural Heritage.
-Particular emphasis will be given to those techniques hinging upon the interactions between light and matter, because their minimally invasive nature.
-Within this framework, the course will describe both the basic principles and the applications.
+Particular emphasis will be given to techniques that rely upon the interactions between light and matter, because of their minimally invasive nature.
+Within this framework, the course will emphasize basic physical principles of modern physics, as well as experimental case studies in which physical methods proved to be crucial in the field of Conservation Science.

-2. Be aware of the pros and cons of each method
+2) Be aware of the pros and cons of each physical method

 The course is designed to be as self-contained as possible, so no previous specific knowledge will be assumed.
 Of course, students are expected to be familiar with elementary classical physics at an introductory level.